workpeter/Selenium-Cucumber-framework/README.md

 **Runner class**
 Parameters provided from the TestNG and Maven XML files help build a unique webdriver with specific capabilities.

-The simpliest most efficient way to build a webdriver is to build it once, and then make it static so that it can be referenced by tests in other classes.
+The simplest most efficient way to build a webdriver is to build it once, and then make it static so that it can be referenced by tests in other classes.
 This avoids other classes having to dynamically build their own webdriver instance, which is inefficient when this process has to be repeated across all the classes containing tests.

 However, the problem with a static webdriver is you only have one, making parallel processing problematic.
 This is because parallel tests are all interacting with the same static webdriver.
 This is overcome using ThreadLocal.